-Application Period: May 1, 2024 - August 1, 2024
+Application Period: June 30, 2025 - August 31, 2025

-Award Notice: No later than October 2024
+Award Notice: No later than November 2025

-Project Start Date: December 1, 2024
+Project Start Date: December 1, 2025

 Progress Report: Due Quarterly

-Project End Date: June 1, 2026
+Project End Date: June 1, 2027

-Application Submission: Applications must be emailed as attachments to interop@widma.gov by the application deadline of 11:59PM August 1, 2024.
-Emailed applications should be labeled with the subject "FY25 PSAP Grant Application".
-All application documents must be submitted as separate documents and in PDF format.
+Application Submission: Applications must be emailed as attachments to interop@widma.gov by the application deadline of 11:59PM August 31, 2025.
+Emailed applications should be labeled with the subject "FY26 PSAP Grant Application".
+All application documents other than the excel budget spreadsheet must be submitted as separate documents and in PDF format.